What Is Closing Stock

 1. First-In, First-Out Method

-First-in, first-out, also known as FIFO, is an asset management and valuation method used for the goods and inventories that are bought first and sold or disposed of first.
-This method closely matches the flow of actual goods and is considered the most theoretically correct evaluation method based for businesses.
+First-in, first-out, also known as FIFO, is a valuation method used for the goods and inventories that are bought first and sold off first.
+This method closely matches the flow of actual goods and is considered a good evaluation method for businesses.

 2. Last-In, First-Out Method